GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A programming systems product takes about nine times as much effort as the component programs written separately for private use.
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Fred Brooks*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts